 Each of the Quantum Of The Seas cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Quantum Of The Seas staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

-Quantum of the Seas (built 2014, scheduled refurbishment in 2019 November) is the first of the Quantum-class Royal Caribbean cruise ships - together with Anthem of the Seas (2015) and Ovation of the Seas (2016).
+Quantum of the Seas (built 2014, last refurbished in 2019 October-November) is the first of the Quantum-class Royal Caribbean cruise ships - together with Anthem of the Seas (2015) and Ovation of the Seas (2016).